 With the traditional method of single-screen devices with a common operating system, there was always a chance of devices or operating systems experiencing outage or downtime which made all the devices collapse at once.
 With a mixed-device environment, even if one operating system or device type undergoes errors, then other devices can be relied upon to bridge the gap and ensure that work does not suffer.

 The heterogeneity of devices and the various platforms they work on brings in a massive scope of scalability as compared to the functionalities presented by a single type of device.
 As businesses explore mobility, employees are no more confined to specific office spaces.
-With the advancement in various industrial sectors, comes a need to choose a tech stack that caters to the growing requirements of the businesses.
+With the advancement in various industrial sectors, comes a need for a tech stack that caters to the growing requirements of the businesses.
+Device diversity helps achieve scalability for businesses.

 The concept of a multi-device ecosystem has already gained popularity in the corporate world.
 However, businesses face certain inevitable roadblocks mentioned below, that hold them back from embracing device diversity.